 The path leads to Hohtürli – a mountain pass on a ridge between Oeschinenalp and Griesalp – and the hiking signs showed that the steep and rocky path to the top would take at least another couple of hours.
 But the Blümlisalp hut – a climbers’ hostel run by the Swiss Alpine Club – is prominently placed, so the thought of making it there drove me on.

-After around an hour, though, I realized that it was out of reach: the hiking guides all say that the route from Oeschinensee to Griesalp is a two-day hike, so it would be foolish to force myself on and then be too exhausted to make the long hike back.
+After around an hour, though, I realised that it was out of reach: the hiking guides all say that the route from Oeschinensee to Griesalp is a two-day hike, so it would be foolish to force myself on and then be too exhausted to make the long hike back.
 Once on the ridge in the photo above – very obviously the top of a lateral moraine formed by the nearby glacier when it was more sizeable – I called it a day and had a long break, enjoying the views of the surrounding mountains and massive glacier beneath the summit of the Blümlisalphorn.

 The return hike was a sod.
 Back the way I’d come, knee trouble slowed me down, especially on the steep scree section between the top of my walk and what remains of the glacial Rossbodesee lake.
 After a welcome break and some refreshment at Unterbärgli, below a muscle-taxing downhill zig-zag making its way down some precipitous cliffs, I achingly made my way back along the lower path to the lake, then back through the forest to the cable car station.